tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 --- abstract

-This document defines an HTTP Client Hint that allows the client to share its location, reducing the need for destination servers to map IP ranges to locations.
-By actively providing their location, clients gain greater influence and transparency regarding their geolocation.
+This document defines an HTTP Client Hint that allows the client to share information about its network geolocation, reducing the need for destination servers to map IP ranges to locations.
+By actively providing this hint, clients gain greater influence and transparency regarding their perceived geolocation.
-Additionally, when IP-hiding technologies like VPNs or proxies are used, servers can still deliver geographically relevant experiences without relying on large IP address pools to cover regional areas or costly third-party GeoFeeds, which can be outdated and inaccurate at times.
+Specifically, when clients use IP-hiding technologies like VPNs or proxies, servers can still deliver geographically-relevant content without relying on large pools of IP addresses and geo-IP feeds that can be outdated and inaccurate.

 --- middle